No Way Jose (wrestler): Raw (2018–2020)

 Jose made his Royal Rumble debut at the namesake event on January 27, 2019, only to be eliminated in two seconds by Samoa Joe.
 Following this, Jose would be used sparingly on Raw until the April 13, 2020 episode of Raw where Jose was quickly defeated by Bobby Lashley in a squash match.
 This would be his final WWE appearance.
 On April 15, 2020, Jose was released from his contract along with various other superstars and backstage talent as part of budget cuts stemming from the COVID-19 pandemic.

-Return to the independent circuit (2020–present)
+Impact Wrestling (2020–2021)

 Following his release from WWE, Valenzuela began taking bookings under the ring name Levy Valenz.
 On July 17, 2021, at Slammiversary, he made his debut for Impact Wrestling under the ring name No Way, being revealed as Fallah Bahh's mystery partner in the four-way tag team match for the Impact World Tag Team Championship, however, the match would ultimately be won by The Good Brothers (Doc Gallows and Karl Anderson).
 He stayed with Impact Wrestling until November 2021.